raspberrypilearning/space-talk/en/step_2.md

 --- task ---

-Drag the Pico sprite to position it on the left-hand side of the Stage.
+Drag the **Pico** sprite to position them on the left-hand side of the Stage.
 Your Stage should look something like this:

 ![The Stage with the chosen backdrop and the Pico sprite positioned on the left-hand side.](images/pico-on-stage.png)